thayton/thayton.github.io/_drafts/puppeteer.md

 }
 ```

-Now let's go back to `main()` and update it to iterate through the list of states and their option values:
+Now let's go back to `main()` and update it to iterate through the list of states.
+We'll also add
+code to set the Freelance Status field to `Yes`.

 ```javascript
 async function main() {